pattshreds/pattshreds/README.md

   <h4><em> Currently seeking new roles! </em></h4>
 </span>

-## About Me 🚀
+## I am

-I'm a passionate **software engineer** with experience in **Javascript/Typescript, React, Node, SQL, Postgres and HTML/CSS**.
-I love coming up with creative solutions to solve complex problems, learning new skills, and diverse collaboration.
+a passionate **software engineer** with experience in **Javascript/Typescript, React, Next, Node, SQL, Postgres and HTML/CSS**.
+I love coming up with creative solutions to complex problems, learning new skills, and diverse collaboration.
 Outside of the technology realm I'm very active.
-Some of my favorite things to do are ride road bikes and mountain bikes, inline skate, rock climb, go for walks/hikes, drink smoothies, and spend my mornings at my local coffee shop!
+Some of my favorite things to do are ride bikes, skate, go for walks/hikes, drink smoothies, and spend my mornings at my local coffee shop in Edgewater, CO!

 - 🌱 Currently learning: **Next.js and Tailwind**
-- 🔭 Working on: **A cool new Next.js project that will launch soon!**
+- 🔭 Working on: **A Next.js Airbnb style application that will ship soon!**
-- 🌍 Familiar Tech: **Javascript/Typescript, HTML/CSS/SASS, Materialize, Bootstrap, React, Next, Node, Express, SQL, MQL, Vercel, Docker**
+- 🌍 Familiar Tech: **Javascript/Typescript, HTML/CSS/SASS, Materialize, Bootstrap, React via Vite & Next, Node, Express, SQL, MQL, Vercel**
 - 📫 How to reach me: **patrick.mcguigan5@gmail.com**
-- ⚡ Fun fact: **I love rollerblading!**
+- ⚡ Fun fact: **I've lived in CO for over 5 years but just visited RMNP for the first time this week!**

 ## My Technical Skills 🧠